KattojuRavi/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Kattoju Ravi Kiran is a Graduate Researcher in the Interactive Systems and User Experience Lab at University of Central Florida.
+Kattoju Ravi Kiran is a Doctoral Researcher in the Interactive Systems and User Experience Lab at University of Central Florida.
+He  received his PhD Degree in Modeling and Simulation (Multidisciplinary Engineering) at UCF in 2022.
+He previously received his Masters degree in Modeling and Simulation (Multidisciplinary Engineering) at UCF in 2015, and Masters in Mechatronics from Loughborough University (UK) in 2011.
+He received his undergraduate degree in Electronics and Communication Engineering from Anna University (India) in 2009.

+His dissertation was on "Automatic Posture Correction utilizing Electric Muscle Stimulation", where he designed, developed and implemented Electrical Muscle Stimulation-based (EMS) wearable intervention technology to correct poor postures, such as slouching, asymetric weight distribution and improper loading posture.

 His research interests include include Human-Computer Interaction, Input/Output Interfaces, Wearable Intervention Technology, Augmented Cognition, Sensors, Bionics.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/KattojuRavikiranResume_24March22.pdf" "newtab" >}}resumé{{< /staticref >}}.